 The worldview of God’s rulership does not require your acceptance to make it real; it’s true whether you accept it or not.
 Thus, the call to action for all people and nations is to repent of their sins and trust God (Proverbs 28:13; Matthew 4:17).
 We see this idea with Jonah calling the country of Nineveh to repentance (Jonah 3:1) and the Lord calling the rich young ruler to faith (Matthew 19:16-22).
 The calls are the same; we must all bow our knees to the Lord.
 We all will do this eventually, whether in this life or the life to come.

-The integrity of this perspective stands on the legitimacy of God’s Word (2 Timothy 3:16-17; John 17:17).
+This perspective’s integrity stands on the legitimacy of God’s Word (2 Timothy 3:16-17; John 17:17).
 Is the Bible true?
 That is the question.
-Faith comes by hearing and hearing comes by the Word of God, but if you disbelieve and discredit God’s Word, you will not come to faith in God (Romans 10:9, 13).
+Faith comes by hearing, and hearing comes by the Word of God, but if you disbelieve and discredit God’s Word, you will not come to faith in God (Romans 10:9, 13).
 Your starting point will determine the course of your life.
 Do you believe God’s Word?
 See 2 Samuel 7:28; Psalm 19:9, 119:160.

-Each of us has to ask God how we can individually and uniquely respond to the cultural decay of our country.
+Each of us has to ask God how to individually and uniquely respond to the cultural decay of our country.
 Each one of us has a God-given, missional gift and an opportunity.
-We are called to make a “great commission” difference within our sphere of influence.
+God calls us to make a “great commission” difference within our sphere of influence.